 The Company has a policy to pay dividend at a rate of not less than 40% of the annual net profit according to the Company's separate financial statements.
 The Company will consider paying dividends after all statutory reserves and other necessary reserves have been fulfilled, no accumulated loss, and able to maintain sufficient capital as required by law and sufficient for future business necessities.
 In addition, the Company determines to pay interim dividends and annual dividends within 30 days from the date the Board of Directors or the shareholders' meeting has approved the dividend payment (depending on the case).
 In the proposal to approve the dividend payment, the Company has disclosed the dividend payment policy, rates and amounts, reasons and supporting information for shareholders to consider appropriately.
-At the 2021 Annual General Meeting of Shareholders, the meeting resolved to approve the dividend payment at the rate of THB 0.06 per share, totaling approximately THB 34.85 million or 42% of net profit for the year 2020 according to the separate financial statements, which is in accordance with the Company's dividend payment policy on 17 May 2021
+At the 2022 Annual General Meeting of Shareholders, the meeting resolved to approve the dividend payment at the rate of THB 0.10 per share, totaling approximately THB 58.14 million or 20% of net profit for the year 2021 according to the separate financial statements, after the deduction of every reserves which is not in line with the Company's dividend payment policy since the Company currently expands its new business to the area of digital assets and requires funds for development of Finansia HERO trading system in accordance with investors' demand, including the investment in banking business, and the dividend payment date is scheduled on May 17, 2022.